variejs/docs/directory-structure.md

 #### The Config Directory

 This directory contains your apps configurations that are customizable per application.
-This makes it easy to know what services are capable of.

 #### The Public Directory